wangxinkaitty/Wang_Xinkai_project/README.md

 ### Data

-The dataset used for this project is sourced from OpenNeuro and available [here] (https://openneuro.org/datasets/ds003094/versions/1.0.0)
+The dataset used for this project is sourced from OpenNeuro and available at (https://openneuro.org/datasets/ds003094/versions/1.0.0).
+The relevant paper by Chiang et al 2020 is available at (https://reasoninglab.psych.ucla.edu/wp-content/uploads/sites/273/2021/04/005.Chiang_etal.JOCN_.pdf).

 ### Deliverables